 What is job automation?

-For example, when it comes to planting seeds, machines will do that more precisely than a human ever could – and much faster.
-Automation is very important in transportation, manufacturing, and facility operations.
+For example, when it comes to planting seeds, machines will do that more precisely than humans ever could – and much faster.
+Automation is essential in transportation, manufacturing, and facility operations.
 Job automation nowadays exists in all industries, even in sales and marketing.

 What percentage of jobs have been lost to automation?

 In the last 15 years, 2% of people in the US have lost their jobs due to automation.
 This figure might look small, but in real numbers, it is around 7 million people.

 Pessimists think that only people who specialize in positions that can’t be automated will have jobs in the near future.
 They say that artists and musicians are safe for now.
 Workers without a college degree are facing the biggest danger of automation.

 What jobs are at risk of being lost to robots?